Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-The rest of the proof of \thmref{two_sided_scale} is then almost identical to that of \thmref{right_scale}.
-In particular, to deal with the fact that the scaling limit has no first segment, introduce subtrees $\cT^{\beta}$ and consider left and right trees $\cT_G^{\beta}, \cT_D^{\beta}$.
-We then perform a similar coupling.
-The convergence for each sequence of segments then follows from the second part of Proposition ~\ref{P:ind_sides}.
-However, note that the value of the expected number of children of a vertex on the backbone is divided by $2$ compared to the conditioned case.
+The rest of the proof of Theorem~\ref{Ttwosidedscale} is then almost identical to that of Theorem~\ref{Trightscale}, using Proposition~\ref{Pindsides} instead of Proposition~\ref{prfixeddrift}.
+Note, however, that the expected number of children of a vertex on the backbone of $\cT_G$ or $\cT_D$ [i.e., $\E (Z_n)$ or $\E(\widetilde Z_n)$] is divided by $2$ compared to the conditioned case.
 As a consequence, the limits of the rescaled coding paths of $\cT_G^{\beta}, \cT_R^{\beta}$ will be expressed in terms of solutions to the equation